MazzaTello/sui_vulnerable_vault/README.md

 ## I will update this project in the future.

-Now, you have to copy the IDs manually.
-In the next version, i will fix this.
+Now, we have to copy the IDs manually.
+In the next version, i will fix.

 ** The tests are not working. ** I will fix this in the next version.